 Rabbi Steven Philp

-Rabbi Steven Philp is an Associate Rabbi at Mishkan Chicago, a spiritual community reclaiming Judaism’s inspirational and transformative essence.
-He is currently a Rukin Rabbinic Fellow with 18Doors.
+Rabbi Steven Philp is the Associate Rabbi at Mishkan Chicago, a spiritual community reclaiming Judaism’s inspirational and transformative essence.
+He was formelry a Rukin Rabbinic Fellow with 18Doors (2020-23).
 Steven was ordained in 2019 by the Jewish Theological Seminary; he was a recipient of the Wexner Graduate Fellowship.
 After graduation, he served as the Rabbinical Fellow at Park Avenue Synagogue in New York.
 Steven also received his M.St. in Jewish Studies from the University of Oxford in 2016, his M.Div. and M.S.W. from the University of Chicago in 2014, and graduated summa cum laude from the University of Southern California in 2010, where he received a B.F.A. in Studio Art and a B.A. with Honors in English (Creative Writing) and International Relations.
 While a student at JTS, he served as a rabbinical intern for the University of Maryland Hillel and Congregation Beit Simchat Torah, the LGBTQ synagogue of New York City.
 Steven has written for publications like Hey Alma, The Forward, and Jewschool, contributed to the books “Chaver Up” and “Choosing a Jewish Life,” and has been featured in Tablet Magazine.
 Steven grew up in California and Hawaii, as a Roman Catholic with a strong Methodist heritage.
 He became passionate about interfaith work while in college, a path that eventually led him to become part of the Jewish community.
 Steven lives in Boystown with his cat, Miso.